Tethik/terraform-aws-minecraft/README.md

 # terraform-minecraft
-Terraform scripts to launch an on-demand minecraft server.
+Terraform and packer script to launch an on-demand minecraft server.